PerfectoCode/Community-Samples/ALMReportingBridge/README.md

 - Must have permission to perform the operation in the ALM project

 ## Using the Reporting Bridge ##
-Two files must be either embedded in your testing project or accessible to the execution engine of your code: *ALMReportingBridge.exe* and *CLAP.dll*.
-Both must be in the same directory.
-Binary versions of these files can be found in the */bin* folder of the GitHub project.
+To use the reporting bridge in a project, embed the contents of the *ALMReportingBridge/bin/x86/Release/* directory into a folder in your project.
+Note that while only *ALMReportingBridge.exe* and *CLAP.dll* are required to run, including the additional configuration files can be helpful when resolving library dependency issues that are common in Windows machines.

 The reporting bridge works on a simple format: `filename.exe command /argument=value`